 possible to discuss the problems you are having.

-New this year is the ability to email team results and the
+The spreadsheet has the ability to email team results and the

 overall results summary to the team's faculty advisor and local contact.